fenfisdi/cdslab_auth/README.md

 * Manjaro
 * Gentoo

-If you are not using any of the previously mention distros, then do as follows (Otherwise change `python3` -> `python`):
+If you are not using any of the previously mentioned distros, then do as follows (Otherwise change `python3` -> `python`):

 ```shell